 Do you want to spend your retirement nestled in a quaint New England town?
 If so, New Hampshire may be the state for you.
 The question is, where in the Granite State do you want to settle down?
 This list lays out the top 10 best places to retire in New Hampshire and walks you through what makes each of them such a great place to spend your golden years.
-If you are planning a New Hampshire retirement but aren’t sure how to make it financially feasible, you should find a financial advisor.
-SmartAsset’s free financial advisor matching service makes it easy to find an advisor near you who meets your needs.
+If you’re planning a New Hampshire retirement, but aren’t sure how to make it financially feasible, a financial advisor can help.

 Exeter is located in southern New Hampshire, just about a half an hour east of Manchester.
 The town, which is in the top 30 places to retire nationwide, leads this list with 5.42 medical centers per 1,000 residents.
 It has 0.43 retirement communities per 1,000 residents, which is a relatively low number comparatively speaking, but the highest on this list.
 Like all of the towns on this list, it has a tax burden of 11.30%, which is among the lowest tax rates you’ll find in the country and a crucial consideration when determining your cost of living.
 Exeter is also second on this list with 1.63 recreation centers per 1,000 residents.
 The town has plenty of history, as it was founded in 1638.
 A church established that year is still in the city.
 The church’s current building, built in 1798, is on the National Register of Historic Places.
 Exeter also finds a spot on our list of the best places to retire on the East Coast.